HandMatt/web-server/README.md

 You will see a steady stream of data being encoded within the collector, and the server will be receiving the data.

-If the server is stopped the collector will crash.
+If the server is stopped, the collector will queue up data and send it when the sever becomes available.

 > This project demonstrates the learnings from the fifth week of the Ardan Labs: Ultimate Rust Foundations course.